byhemish/byhemish/README.md

 # Hi, I'm Hemish Ravi

-**Computer Science Student | Aspiring AI & Machine Learning Engineer**
+**Software Development Student at the University of Stirling | NASA Space Apps ’25 Participant | Aspiring Cybersecurity Engineer focused on AI and secure systems**

-I'm passionate about building software, exploring Artificial Intelligence, and continuously learning new technologies.
+I’m passionate about building software, exploring Artificial Intelligence, and continuously learning new technologies.
 I enjoy turning ideas into projects and sharing my learning journey through GitHub.

 ## About Me

-* Computer Science student
+* Software Development student at the University of Stirling
+* NASA Space Apps ’25 participant
+* Aspiring Cybersecurity Engineer with interest in AI and secure systems
 * Currently learning Artificial Intelligence and Machine Learning
 * Building projects with Python
 * Exploring Linux and open-source software